Tomekske/Embedded-OS/Labo 1 - Setup/setup.md

 ### 2. Download and install Win32 Disk Imager to mount .img on a SD-card
 	https://sourceforge.net/projects/win32diskimager/files/
 ### 3. Plug the SD-card in the RPI ###
-# Log into your pi via putty or any other terminal supporting SSH #
+# Log into your RPI via putty or any other terminal supporting SSH #
 ### 1. get IP-adress via Rasbian ###
 #### 1.1 Connect the ethernet cable between the RPI and the computer ####
 #### 1.2 Get an external mouse, keyboard and monitor and power up the RPI ####